lw8192/Red-Team-Rising/CheatSheets/Tunneling.md

   * [Plink.exe](#plinkexe)

 ## SSH
+In SSH session: ~C to append more tunnels to command

 ### Local Tunnels
 Local tunnel from Kali attack box through a pivot to a service on target.
 Default local ip is 0.0.0.0